-You would think they would be, but surprisingly many of them come with health warnings that you would never know of or hear about unless you were a scientist, lab technician or the product manufacturer.
-Commonly used chemicals such as Sodium Lauryl Sulfate (used as a foaming agent), Diethanolamine or DEA (used as a foam booster), Propylene Glycol (assists in moisture retention) and Imidazolidinyl Urea (preservative) are just hard to pronounce, but are also considered by many to be harmful ingredients.
+You would think they would be, but surprisingly many of them come with health warnings that you would never know of or hear about unless you were a scientist, lab technician, or the product manufacturer.
+Commonly used chemicals such as Sodium Lauryl Sulfate (used as a foaming agent), Diethanolamine or DEA (used as a foam booster), Propylene Glycol (assists in moisture retention) and Imidazolidinyl Urea (preservative) are not just hard to pronounce, but are also considered by many to be harmful ingredients.
 To be clear, these are only four of HUNDREDS of examples of ingredients that should be avoided.

-1. Go to the internet and log onto www.nih.gov/ .
+Go to the internet and log onto www.nih.gov/ .
 This will get you to the National Institute of Health’s home page.

-2. In the SEARCH box at the top right of the screen, type in the words HOUSEHOLD PRODUCTS DATABASE and click on the SEARCH button.
+In the SEARCH box at the top right of the screen, type in the words HOUSEHOLD PRODUCTS DATABASE and click on the SEARCH button.
 This gets you to all the different listings available for review.
 But the one you want first is called Household Products Database (Health and Safety Information on ...)
 Click on this one.

-3. You will see a picture of a blue bucket with cleaners, scrub brushes and sponges in it.
+You will see a picture of a blue bucket with cleaners, scrub brushes and sponges in it.
 Click on either the INGREDIENTS tab on the top of the page or the INGREDIENTS listing in the left column of the page.
-You’ll then find yourself at the page that shows an ingredient list in alphabetical order.
+You’ll then find yourself at a page that shows an ingredient list in alphabetical order.

 You should see headings that read Human Health Effects, Emergency Medical Treatment, Animal Toxicology Studies, etc. There are thirteen headings in all and each one describes a multitude of potentially harmful situations related to using this particular ingredient.

-6. Now Click out of the Human Health Effects from Hazardous Substances Data Bank (HSDB) by pressing the white “X” in the red box in the top right corner of the “pop-up window”.
+Now Click out of the Human Health Effects from Hazardous Substances Data Bank (HSDB) by pressing the white “X” in the red box in the top right corner of the “pop-up window”.
 You should be back on the page that reads Chemical Information and Products that contain this ingredient.

 Scroll down to the list of product names.
-All of these products use Sodium lauryl sulfate and by the time you read this list it will probably need updating, because this ingredient, like so many others, is very inexpensive to use, mixes easily with water and thickens well with ordinary table salt.
-Add a little colour, synthetic fragrance, chemical preservative and guess what?
+All of these products use sodium lauryl sulfate and by the time you read this list it will probably need updating, because this ingredient, like so many others, is very inexpensive to use, mixes easily with water and thickens well with ordinary table salt.
+Add a little color, synthetic fragrance, chemical preservative and guess what?
 You’ve got yourself the most common shampoo formula in the world, but at what price?

 Continue scrolling down the list of product names and click on any one that interests you.
 When you do, you’ll get specific information about that product such as Brand and Manufacturer details as well as Health Effects, Handling & Disposal recommendations, and a list of all the other ingredients on that product’s label.
 Now remember, up to this point we’ve only researched one ingredient out of hundreds that should be avoided!